openfootball/spec/docs/README.md

 ###  Request for Comments

 You are welcome to comment on the default/standard Football.TXT format.
-You can find in the /samples directory.
+You can find samples in the /samples directory.